microsoft/vscode-docs/docs/customization/userandworkspace.md

   // Controls if the minimap is shown "editor.minimap.enabled": false,

-  // Render the actual text on a line (as opposed to color blocks) "editor.minimap.renderText": true,
+  // Render the actual characters on a line (as opposed to color blocks) "editor.minimap.renderCharacters": true,

+  // Limit the width of the minimap to render at most a certain number of columns "editor.minimap.maxColumn": 120,

   // Controls how lines should wrap.
+Can be:
-Can be: 'off' (disable wrapping), 'on' (viewport wrapping), 'fixed' (wrap at `editor.wordWrapColumn`) or 'clamped' (wrap at minimum of viewport and `editor.wordWrapColumn`).
+  //  - 'off' (disable wrapping),
+  //  - 'on' (viewport wrapping),
+  //  - 'wordWrapColumn' (wrap at `editor.wordWrapColumn`) or
+  //  - 'bounded' (wrap at minimum of viewport and `editor.wordWrapColumn`).
   "editor.wordWrap": "off",

-  // Controls the wrapping column of the editor when `editor.wordWrap` is 'fixed' or 'clamped'.
+  // Controls the wrapping column of the editor when `editor.wordWrap` is 'wordWrapColumn' or 'bounded'.
   "editor.wordWrapColumn": 80,

   // Controls the indentation of wrapped lines.
 Can be one of 'none', 'same' or 'indent'.